katydecorah/instagram-rss-action/README.md

 To create an Instagram RSS feed that updates once a day and automatically commits the feed to your repository:

 1. Make sure your GitHub repository has [GitHub Pages](https://pages.github.com/) enabled.
-Your feed URL will be whatever your domain is and then `feed.json` (https://my-website/feed.json).
+Your feed URL will be whatever your domain is and then `instagram.json` (Example: `https://my-website/instagram.json`).
 You can also change the feed filename using the `fileName` option.
 1. Create `.github/workflows/instram-rss.yml` file using the following template:

 <!-- START GENERATED SETUP -->